Home - Bookapy Book Preview

 A very good hunt on a variety of fronts.
 A good day for them all.
 Now, there was still the question of where to lay Adam’s weary head for the night.

-It wasn’t long before news of their success spread.
-Whether friends telling friends in other villages, or passing strangers smelling the enticing, savory scent of freshly cooked meat.
+News of their success spread swiftly.
+Whether friends telling friends in other villages, passing strangers smelling the enticing savory scents of freshly cooked meat.
 Either way, people gravitated to their village.
 Single men searching for adventure or fortune, a few families, mostly wives and husbands, seeking a home to raise children, many likely spreading word of their burgeoning growth.

-After years of continually declining numbers to hunger, accidents, infections or more notorious causes, their tiny home grew.
-Though it didn’t happen overnight, instead they filtered in, in drips and drabs, one or two at a time.
-Few brought infants, for obvious reasons, as most were largely infertile, due to their near-starvation diets.
+After decades of persistently diminishing numbers to hunger, accidents, infections or more notorious causes, their tiny home grew.
+Though hardly overnight, instead they filtered in, in drips and drabs, one or two at a time.
+Few brought infants for obvious reasons, as most were infertile due to their near-starvation diets.

-Somehow here though, there was always food for everyone and more importantly, the most succulent the newcomers had ever tasted, and from what the inhabitants claimed, safer too!
-Still, Adam wasn’t satisfied.
-They still needed more, yet he was unsure precisely what.
+Somehow here though, there was always food for everyone and more importantly, the most succulent the newcomers ever tasted, and from what the inhabitants claimed, safer too!
+Adam was still unsatisfied, they needed more, yet was unsure precisely what.

 “Adam!” a familiar voice yelled, running into the village.
 “Adam!”

 Exiting his hut, Ty sought out the caller.
-It was a new girl, a friend of his girls and nearly as young, but a year or two older.
+A new girl, a friend of his girls and nearly as young but a year or two older.

 “Yeah?” he answered, unsure what would provoke such a response, before recalling Tiss and Lor, who’d ventured out earlier.

 “Hold on, I’ll grab my stuff and be there in a moment.”
-He turned and headed back into their humble home, which Toq helped him build, his girls, coming to an understanding.
+He turned, heading back into their humble home, which Toq helped build, his girls coming to an understanding.

-“Pussy, Pussy, Pussy!” he called, hearing an answering yowl, and padded feet approaching from the other side of their encampment.
-Adam grabbed his crossbow and went out, Puss-puss easily accompanying him at a steady, unhurried pace.
+“Pussy, Pussy, Pussy!” he called, grinning, hearing an responding yowl and padded feet approaching from the other side of their encampment.
+Snatching his crossbow Adam set out, Puss-puss easily accompanying him at a steady, unhurried pace.

+His brow furrowed.
 “What am I doing?
 They’re not going anywhere, just as I’m not.
 There’s no need to rush.”
-He still ran, though not quite as quickly.
-The crossbow may be a bit much, yet it never hurts being prepared—as he learned multiple times in the past he couldn’t recollect.
-It all remained a foggy, uncertain blur, steadily shifting in his mind’s inconsistent, internal breezes.
+He still ran, though not quite so swiftly.
+His crossbow likely a bit much, yet it never hurts being prepared—as he learned multiple times in the past he couldn’t recollect, remaining a foggy, fuzzy uncertain shifting fog, steadily swirling in his mind’s inconsistent, internal breezes.

-The time since his arriving hadn’t settled anything.
-Details were sketchy, sometimes nearly clear, the next gone completely.
-He hoped they’d eventually return, yet with each day, the chances further dimmed.
-At least some clue would help, whatever it might be, with his numerous unanswered questions.
+The time since his arrival hadn’t settled a thing.
+Details were sketchy, sometimes partially clear, the next gone completely.
+He hoped they’d eventually return, yet each day, the chances further diminished.
+At least some clue would help, whatever it may be with his plentiful unsolvable questions.

-Scattered voices, asking what was happening, drifted from behind him, the villagers curious after the many changes lately.
-No one now knew what to expect, their entire lives in flux, shifting too with the wind.
+Scattered voices, asking what was happening, drifted from behind him, the villagers curious after the many recent changes.
+No one knowing what to expect, their entire lives in flux, shifting too with the ever fluttering, wavering wind.

-Passing the trees surrounding and sheltering their village, noting the open field beyond, he saw the cluster of figures, kneeling on the ground.
-Tiss and Tor, their bamboo—pardon, babfoo spears—sunk into the grass beside them, Beks nearby, peering over their shoulder, and another unknown figure.
+Passing the trees encompassing and camouflaging their village, noting the open field beyond, he saw the cluster of figures kneeling on the ground.
+Tiss and Tor, their bamboo—pardon, babfoo spears—sunk into the grass beside them, Beks nearby, peering over their shoulder and another unfamiliar figure.
 He couldn’t see them, yet flashes of pink—not purplish—flesh revealing they weren’t natives.
-He put an extra emphasis in his step, hungry to meet the new arrival, hoping for some familiarity again.
+He put an extra emphasis in his step, hungry to meet the new arrival, hoping for some shred of familiarity again.

-Approaching, he slowed to an easier pace, Puss-puss remained several paces back; unless someone had a treat, of course.
+Approaching, he slowed to an easier, leisurely pace, Puss-puss remained several paces back; unless someone had a treat, of course.
 The girls stood, helping the newcomer to their feet.
-When they did, he froze, his mouth dropping open, words stuck in his throat.
+When they did, he froze, his mouth dropping open, the words wedged in his gullet.
 He recognized her!
 Damn, he did, though couldn’t recall who she was.
-Familiar, but not much else.
+Familiar, though not much else.

-She stared, eyes dilating, recognizing him.
+She stared, her eyes dilating, recognizing him.
 “Ty?
 Is that you?”

-“No, no,” Lor said.
-“We told you, this Adam is.”
+“No, no,” Lor corrected.
+“We tell you, this Adam is.”
 When excited, she oft forgot the order of certain of their newer terms.

 “No,” she stepped forward.
 “I’d recognize Ty anywhere,” she assured them.

-“Well, she swears like you,” Tiss observed, grinning.
+“Well, she swears like you,” Tiss observed, snickering.

-“Anna!” he exclaimed, a single memory lifting his mental fog, revealing the distant light far beyond.
+“Anna!” he exclaimed, a single memory arising from the mist, lifting his mental fog revealing a distant light far beyond.
 “Anna Dean!”
-Well, two pieces of the same recollection.
+Well, two interrelated fragments of the same recollection.

 She turned to the girls.
 “He’s my brother!”